fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

  2. Medium pyramid
  3. Large pyramid

 Movement points can be spent to move a single pyramid multiple times or multiple pyramids in turn.
+There are constraints about how pyramids may be moved however:

+ * No pyramid can land, even in passing, on a smaller pyramid
+ * Landing on an empty square during movement freezes a pyramid from moving anymore during that turn
+ * A pyramid resting on an empty square can be move out of it, but it is frozen for the rest of that turn
+ * A pile of pyramids can move

 Once movement points are spent, no more pyramids can be moved during that player's turn.

 * Controlled roll of dice
 * One person rolls toward and the other away